barisgungor10/GTK-Theme-Application/README.md

-# GNOME Theme Scraper
+# Pling Theme Scraper

-This script scrapes data from the gnome-look.org website to extract the names of popular GNOME themes.
+This script scrapes data from the gnome-look.org website to extract the names of popular Pling Linux themes.

 ## Requirements